Learn and Explore

 Most park operations (e.g., when visitor centers, campgrounds, and other facilities are open) will be changed from normal years.
 Certain facilities will be closed to the public, while other facilities will have adjusted hours and seasons.

 Park Operations Altered Due to COVID-19

-Below is a list of information pertinent to trip planners in spring 2021.
+Below is a list of information pertinent to trip planners in summer 2021.
 If you encounter discrepancies between other parts of our website and this information, go with what you see below.
 This supersedes all other trip planning information during this pandemic.

 Visitor Centers & Other Facilities

 - The Denali Visitor Center outdoor desk is open from May 15 to August 1, 9 am to 5 pm daily.
 Rangers will be on hand to answer trip planning questions, distribute maps and brochures, sell park passes and collect park entrance fees, and help kids connect with the park’s Junior Ranger program.
 The interior of the facility will open on August 2, 2021; at that point, the facility will be open daily, 9 am to 5 pm, until late September.